Deborah Dugan: CEO of (RED)

-In 2011, Dugan started work as CEO of (RED), co-founded by Bono and Bobby Shriver after interviewing for a job that wasn't the right fit.
-The nonprofit aims to enlist the help of private companies and citizens in the global fight to eradicate AIDS in Sub-Saharan Africa (it now tasks itself to also combat the effects of COVID-19).
-She rearranged her life to travel to Africa, among other things, and, under her tenure, (RED) began to partner with Coca-Cola, Salesforce, Bank of America, Vespa, Snapchat, Nickelodeon, Moschino, Jeremy Scott, Latin America's telecommunications companies Claro and Telcel, and German multinational SAP, among others.
+In 2011, Dugan embarked on work as CEO of (RED), co-founded by Bono and Bobby Shriver after interviewing for a job that wasn't the right fit.
+The nonprofit aims to enlist the help of private companies and citizens in the global fight to eradicate AIDS: in Sub-Saharan Africa It has since tasked itself to also combat the effects of COVID-19.
+Dugan rearranged her life to travel to Africa, among other things, and, under her tenure, (RED) began to partner with Coca-Cola, Salesforce, Bank of America, Vespa, Snapchat, Nickelodeon, Moschino, Jeremy Scott, Latin America's telecommunications companies Claro and Telcel, and German multinational SAP, among others.
 Notable campaigns under Dugan also include the Super Bowl, Jimmy Kimmel Live, Beats by Dre, Starbucks, and Amazon.
-During this time the organization, with a team of 25 in New York, reached $660 million for the Global Fund and impacted the lives of more than 110 million.
+In 2017, Amazon released a Red limited edition of the Echo speaker to support the Global Fund.
+During her tenure with the organization, with a team of 25 in New York, (RED) reached $660 million for the Global Fund and impacted the lives of more than 110 million.
+Dugan explained to the attendees of Columbia Business School's 2013 Social Enterprise Conference "We try to come up with things that have never been done before and that are really big."

 From 2011 to 2015, Dugan also contributed to Huffington Post, in 2017 and 2018, to Forbes.com.
-In 2017 she was awarded PTTOW!'s Nelson Mandela Changemaker Award.
+She gave the keynote at Columbia Business School's 2013 Social Enterprise Conference.
+In 2017 Dugan was awarded PTTOW!'s Nelson Mandela Changemaker Award.